rpnzl/pyrocms-module-sliders/README.md

 #### Captions & Links

-If you plan to use captions, set the name of each file to the caption you'd like displayed, respectively.
-If you'd like an image to be a clickable link, right click the file and choose details, then paste the URL in the description input.
+If you plan to use captions, set the name of each file to the caption you'd like displayed.
+If you'd like a slider image to be a clickable link, right click the image in the core Files module and choose details, then paste the URL in the description input area.

 ![Missing Image](#)